Build the Future with Osprey

 print("Result: ${result}")

-Strong static typing prevents runtime errors and catches issues at compile time.
+Strong static typing prevents runtime errors while keeping syntax clean and readable.
+Expression-bodied functions eliminate boilerplate.

 fn analyzeNumber(n: int) -> string = match n {